bekk/bekk-christmas/post/kotlin/receivers.md

 }
 ```

-With `apply` you don't have to reference the object you are working with, and instead, you can use the properties ,such as `username`, directly.
+With `apply` you don't have to reference the object you are working with, and instead, you can use the properties such as `username` directly.
 Cool!
-But how can we implement our own `apply`?
+So how can we implement our own `apply`?

 Lambdas with receiver types is the answer!

-*This post assumes knowledge about how lambdas.
+*This post assumes basic knowledge about lambdas.
 Head over to [On wavelength with lambdas](https://kotlin.christmas/2019/18) for a short introduction.*

 ```kotlin
 fun caps(user: User, text: User.() -> String): String = user.text().capitalize()